Edited: pictures of the finished quilt here !

 A little time and effort- but all the blocks are perfect.

-Here is how to adjust the size of a block using a square ruler.
+Here is how to adjust the size of such a block using a square ruler.

-Place the diagonal of the ruler over one block’s diagonal.
-The markings of the ruler (6.5″ or 8.5″) must be placed over the other diagonal.
+Place the diagonal of the ruler over one of the diagonals of the block (see the yellow marking).
+The markings of the ruler (6.5″ or 8.5″) must be placed over the other diagonal (see the red arrows).

 Add strips around these blocks.

 To the large blocks I added one row of strips.

 To the smaller blocks I added two rows of strips.

 Here are the new blocks – they measure 14.5” x 14.5″ (seam allowances are included ).

 Piece all the blocks and press them.

 Don’t bother at this time if you don’t have perfect blocks, it doesn’t matter.